1) What is Routing?

 It is because UDP is un-sequenced and unreliable.
 It is not capable of creating virtual circuits and acknowledgments

-57. Mention what is the difference between dynamic IP and static IP addressing?
+57. State the difference between dynamic IP and static IP addressing?

-Dynamically IP addresses are provided by DHCP server and static IP address are given manually.
+Dynamically IP addresses are provided by DHCP server, and static IP addresses are given manually.

-58. Mention what are the ranges for the private IPS?
+58. Mention the ranges for the private IPS?

 Ranges for private IPS are